 Now that you have an understanding of the 3 main type of hosting plans, let me tell you about the web hosts that I like to use, and what they are best at providing.

 Unfortunately as it has been a couple years since I originally wrote this blog post, I have had to remove two of the services that I recommend for either changing their business practices enough to where I feel they were no longer running a moral business or the quality has slipped in both the hosting and support.
 As such, I have removed my affiliate links to Siteground and A2hosting.
 Siteground is still a good web host, however they have increased their pricing and also done away with cPanel, which is my number one recommended hosting control panel.
 For that reason I no longer refer friends or clients to their hosting solutions.

 I am not an affiliate for Namehero.com, or Liquidweb.com but I do highly recommend either of those web hosts, as well as Knownhost (more below).

 The links below may contain affiliate links.
 I do get paid a commission if you should decide to sign up using a link of mine.
 This won’t cost you any more than if you just went to their site to buy it, and helps compensate me for maintaining this blog.

-The support is ticket based, but you can expect a reply quite quickly no matter the time of day.
-I have personally submitted over 20 support tickets (mostly asking questions, upgrading server, or asking for the newer php versions), and I have never waited more than 15 minutes for the first reply.
+The support at Knownhost is ticket based, but you can expect a reply quite quickly no matter the time of day.
+I have personally submitted over 20 support tickets (mostly asking questions, upgrading server, or asking for the newer PHP versions), and I have never waited more than 15 minutes for the first reply.
 I honestly don’t know how they manage that.
 Being a support person myself, I would love to sit in the corner of their office one day and find out their secret!

 I hope you have found this information helpful.
 Drop me a comment here if you have any questions! 🙂